-Originally from the south side of Chicago, Ferrante studied Theater and Voice at Northwestern University and later worked in production at the Sundance Theater Institute, and Goodman Theater (at the Art Institute of Chicago).
-Ferrante emerged on the D.C. music scene in 2011, when she opened opened for Birds of Chicago.
+Originally from Chicago’s south side, Caroline Ferrante studied theater and voice at Northwestern University and emerged on the D.C. music scene in 2011, when she opened for Birds of Chicago.

 “A substantive statement from an important recording artist.”

 “Caroline Ferrante delivers an incredible kaleidoscope of color with the powerful “SKY”.”